Vyral/nate-martinez-recruiting/_posts/2020-06-29-nates-monday-morning-message-volume-1014.md

 Not gold but only men can make<br>A people great and strong;<br>Men who for truth and honor's sake<br>Stand fast and suffer long.

-Brave men who work while others sleep,<br>Who dare while others fly...<br>They build a nation's pillars deep<br>And lift them to the sky.
+Brave men who work while others sleep,<br>Who dare while others fly…<br>They build a nation's pillars deep<br>And lift them to the sky.

 Source:&nbsp;[https://www.familyfriendpoems.com/poem/a-nations-strength-by-william-ralph-emerson](https://www.familyfriendpoems.com/poem/a-nations-strength-by-william-ralph-emerson)